-Beside the group openings, there are PhD positions available within the International Max Planck Research School 'Dynamical Processes in Atoms, Molecules and Solids'.
-Please visit the IMPRS website for details.
+Beside the group openings, there are PhD positions available within the International Max Planck Research School for 'Quantum Dynamics and Control'.
+Please visit the IMPRS Website for details.

 The mpipks offers postdoc positions on a competitive basis.
 The appointment is typically for one year with the possibility of a one-year extension.
 Candidates are encouraged to contact the group they would like to join, but applications should be submitted according to the Visitors' Program Instructions.